Wentworth, Texas

 Wentworth is an unincorporated community in Van Zandt County, Texas, United States.
 According to the Handbook of Texas, the community had a population of 32 in 2000.
 It is located within the Dallas/Fort Worth Metroplex.

-History

-Wentworth was named for Wentworth Manning, who moved here in 1859 with his relative, William Manning, and surveyed the land.
-He was also a newspaper editor.
-Its population was 30 during the 1930s, and in 1936, there was a church, a business, and scattered houses.
-The population went up by two people from 1974 through 2000 and only a church remained in Wentworth in 1987.
-It also served as a retail center for farmers.

 Geography

 Wentworth is located at the intersection of Farm to Market Roads 1255 and Interstate 20, 2 mi northeast of Canton in central Van Zandt County.

 Education

 Since 1949, the community has been served by the Canton Independent School District.